Superman vs. The Elite

 Superman vs. The Elite is a 2012 American animated superhero film based on the comic book story "What's So Funny About Truth, Justice & the American Way?" in Action Comics #775 (March 2001).
-Adapted by Joe Kelly who also wrote the comic book story and directed by Michael Chang.
-The film featured the return of George Newbern as Superman and David Kaufman as Jimmy Olsen reprising their roles from the DC animated universe.
+It was adapted to film by Joe Kelly, who also wrote the comic book story and it was directed by Michael Chang.
+The film featured the return of George Newbern as Superman and David Kaufman as Jimmy Olsen reprising their roles from the DC Animated Universe.
 Released on June 12, 2012, it is the 14th film of the DC Universe Animated Original Movies.

 Plot

 The supervillain Atomic Skull attacks Metropolis, killing several people before Superman arrives and defeats him.
 When questioned about the property damage and lives lost in the fight and why he doesn't try to "fix the world" with his power, Superman delivers a speech which emphasizes both the folly of lawless violence and the greater good that is found within everyone.
 His speech is interrupted by the leaders of Bialya and Pokolistan, who, blaming each other for the violation of a peace treaty, declare war on each other.
 Arriving in Bialya, Superman witnesses the deployment of a Pokolistani bio-weapon which attacks and destroys most of the Bialyan military forces.
-As Superman tries to remove the Bialyan soldiers from danger, the Elite arrive and aid him in destroying the bio-weapon.

-The Elite consist of Manchester Black, a British telepath and telekinetic of incredible power; Coldcast, who can emit tremendous amounts of electrical energy; Menagerie, a woman who is symbiotically bonded with a number of demonic-looking beasts; and Hat, a magician whose abilities are centered upon his fedora.
+As Superman tries to remove the Bialyan soldiers from danger, a team of super-powered vigilantes known as The Elite arrive and aid him in destroying the bio-weapon.
+The Elite consist of Manchester Black, a British telepath and telekinetic; Coldcast, a black man who can emit tremendous amounts of electrical energy; Menagerie, a Vietnamese woman who is symbiotically bonded with a number of demonic-looking beasts; and Hat, an Asian magician whose abilities are centered upon his fedora.

 Superman returns to Metropolis to report the news and further investigate the Elite.
 The Elite and Superman rescue civilians on a subway train trapped underwater due to a terrorist attack.
 The terrorists are nearly killed by Manchester's attempt at interrogation, and Superman begins to be concerned about the motives of his newfound friends.
 Manchester, the group's leader, broadcasts a message to the planet, announcing that the Elite intends to deal with villains lethally.
-After the broadcast, Superman travels to Bialya, where he is inadvertently hit by a Coldcast-generated neutrino pulse that greatly weakens him.
-Superman is saved by the timely intervention of the Elite, and teleported to their base of operations - a sentient macro-organism named Bunny.
+After the broadcast, Superman travels to Bialya, where Coldcast inadvertently hits him with a neutrino pulse.
+Superman is saved by the other members of the Elite and teleported to their base of operations - a sentient macro-organism named Bunny.
 Superman's attempt to convince the Elite that killing is unnecessary falls upon deaf ears, and he is unceremoniously teleported back to Earth.